KeeVeeGames/Shady.gml/README.md

 </details>

 ## How to use
 **Shady** is using a custom `#pragma` syntax with special directives.
-This won't break the shader compiler as unknown custom pragmas are just ignored by it.
+This isn't breaking the standard shader compiler as unknown custom pragmas are just ignored by it.

 You can write shady directives right in the GameMaker shader files, both vertex and fragment.